hujhax/austin-improv-wiki/Lindsey McGowen.md

 Since moving to Austin in early 2014, she immediately jumped into the local improv scene and has been running tech for shows at both [[The Hideout Theatre]] and [[The Institution Theater]].
 She specializes in scoring and sound effects.

 Outside of improv, Lindsey is active in the national contemporary a cappella scene as a judge, producer, master clinician and performer.
-She occasionally performs musical improv with the help of her looping station as seen in her Free Fringe show [http://vimeo.com/100491197 Synesthesia].
+She occasionally performs musical improv with the help of her looping station as seen in her Free Fringe show [http://vimeo.com/100491197 Synesthesia] and as a guest musician with [[Indigo Shift]].

 ## Shows
 * *[[History Under the Influence]]* (light/sound tech)